matheuslenke/100-days-of-swift/README.md

 **Day 38** Today i made the chalenge to draw a gray line around a UIView, adjusting it width, and rounding it corners

 **Day 39** Today i learned more about Grand Central Dispatch and de Quality of Service queues, the user Interactive with highest priority, User initiated , Utility queue, for long tasks that user doesn't need right now, and the background queue.
 There is the default queue, bet

+**Day 40** Today it was a review day, and i could apply some things i learned about GCD in past projects

+**Day 41** Today was a challenge and i've built a game from ground and it was really nice seeing i could use a lot of tools without looking back everytime.
+It isn't perfect but i'm happy that i was able to do it in 1 hour

+**Day 42** Today i started learning about Collection View, and it's differences and similarities with TableView.
+It's really good to have so many tools already built-in in UIKit